Powerful Calisthenics Exercises to Build Strength and Muscle

 Absolutely!
 Calisthenics exercises are designed to use bodyweight as resistance, and with proper form and progressive overload, you can build significant muscle strength and size.
 Exercises like push-ups, dips, squats, and pull-ups are incredibly effective for developing a strong and muscular physique.

 For those just starting out, some great beginner chest calisthenics exercises include wall push-ups, incline push-ups, and knee push-ups.
-These exercises are lower intensity and help build up chest strength and endurance, preparing you for more advanced movements as you progress.
+These exercises are lower in intensity and help build up chest strength and endurance, preparing you for more advanced movements as you progress.

 How can I progress in calisthenics to target different muscle groups in my legs?